ndrean/geoloc/Readme.md

 #geoloc_browser

-Javascript ES17 app to play with navigator.geolocation API and Laeflet
+Javascript ES17 app to play with `navigator.geolocation` API and `Leaflet.js`

 Three features an the page:

-- get your current GSP coordinates and reverse-geocoding with ESRI and render on a map
+- get your current GPS coordinates and reverse-geocoding with ESRI and render on a map

-- set gps coordinates and render on a map and find the name of the location (when possible)
+- set GPS coordinates and render on a map and find the name of the location (when possible)

-- clic on the map and get the gsp coordinates and possible name
+- clic on the map and get the GPS coordinates and possible name